Tips for Extending the Life of Vinyl Deck Patio Furniture

 Tip One: Cover Vinyl Deck Patio Furniture

-At the same time you conduct your fall vinyl deck maintenance, it’s a good idea to find a place to store your furniture off your deck, patio, or sundeck.
+At the same time that you conduct fall vinyl deck maintenance, it’s a good idea to find a place to store your furniture off.
+Ideally, this place is off of your vinyl deck, patio, or sundeck.
 This ensures that it is not exposed to the elements over the harsh (and far too long) winter season.
-If you can’t store your patio furniture in a shed or garage, consider purchasing covers or even use a few affordable tarps and some rope or bungee cords.
-Besides furniture, the same principle applies to accessories, firepits, and fountains, which can rust or stop functioning if they are left out over the winter.
+If you can’t store your patio furniture in a shed or garage, consider purchasing covers or even use a few affordable tarps and some rope or bungee cords as covers.
+Besides furniture, the same principle applies to accessories, firepits, and fountains, which can rust or stop functioning if they are left exposed over the winter.

 Tip Two: Clean Patio Furniture Regularly